 An opinion of value is then performed to provide the Seller with a recommended price he/she can expect to receive for his business.
 This includes an analysis of past business sales, the current market conditions and review and factoring of all of the data pertinent to the business being sold.
 The Seller and VR work together in establishing the asking price and terms for the business.

-A contractual agreement is entered into between the Seller and VR Mergers & Acquisitions allowing the exclusive right to market the business and VR to act as the transactional agent for a specified time period and under specified terms and conditions.
+A contractual agreement is entered into between the Seller and VR Business Brokers.
+This allows VR the exclusive right to market the business.
+VR will act as the transactional agent for a specified time period, under specified terms and conditions.

 The Seller and VR work together developing a marketing plan unique to the business.
 The marketing plan is then implemented by VR through multiple venues including our own global network, many other business related websites, print and direct mail.